What’s Under a Fight to Do Right?

 Stunned for a second time in 24 hours!
 Of course I said, yes, and within minutes my phone rang.

-He asked if I watched the actual interview, and I admitted I did not, however there was no video linked to the story.
+He asked if I’d watched the actual interview, and I admitted I did not, however there was no video linked to the story in question.
 He specifically mentioned crafting the Kelowna Accord with Indigenous leaders that former Prime Minister, Stephen Harper, crushed the minute he came into office.

 To get to his point, he said the Indigenous problem with Canadians is based in ignorance, a lack of history knowledge moreso than racism.
 I said I do understand that as in large part, I believe racism is ignorance, however we have to be careful of how we state things too.
 I sensed this thought wasn’t particularly appreciated.